Crisis Preparedness varies among municipal leaders

 In their role as crisis manager, municipal leaders are obliged to prepare for and take action during crises.
 In addition to this, they are also expected to learn from the events.
 Susanne Hede’s results show that there are divided opinions between municipalities in how events are perceived.
 For example, what is viewed as an extraordinary event in one municipality might be described as an accident in another.
 One of the challenges of crisis management involves meeting the unexpected.
 Even though leaders have planned for and exercised different scenarios, this does not mean that they are prepared for every aspect of an unfolding crisis.

-— My research shows that there are mainly two areas in which leaders consider themselves less prepared in the event of a crisis, says Susanne Hede.
 The first challenge lies in evaluating the needs and behaviours of the public.
 What is more, different perceptions regarding public vulnerability can contribute to cooperation difficulties with other organisations.
 Finally, leaders expressed doubts about the appropriateness of being personally affected yet still having responsibility for managing the crisis.

 Group reflection and evaluation